bbawj/note-vault/random/CF2 Script.md

 This programme is a good start, but more needs to be done in terms of offering a more in-depth curriculum that is also widely available.
 Currently, one solution for children wanting to learn more is through external commercial centers which offers children focused coding programmes.

 However, this means that some children are being left behind.
 Underprivileged families, who may find these skills important but yet cannot afford to send their children for commercial classes are stuck.
 Here I would like to introduce my idea for KidsCode.
-The aim of KidsCode is to fill this gap by providing a free, professional and in-depth curriculum for children of disadvantaged backgrounds.
+Our slogan is creating opportunities through code and we want to to fill this gap by providing a free and in-depth curriculum for children of disadvantaged backgrounds.

 _What will CITC do?_
 KidsCode will aim to develop computational thinking skills in the children that participate.
 Now what is computational thinking?
 Simply put, it is the ability to think like a computer.
 Fret not, this does not mean that we will be stifling the creative minds of our youth, but rather the opposite.
 Computational thinking is the ability to use logical and structured ways to break down difficult problems, and to encourage the use creativity to come up with novel solutions.